15 Best Merida Mexico Beaches in the Yucatan Peninsula

 5. Chelem, Yucatan

-The beaches here are tranquil and pretty, and there’s some good Chelem restaurants, like TacoMaya and Que Onda Cafe.
+The beaches here are tranquil and pretty, and there are some good Chelem restaurants, like TacoMaya and Que Onda Cafe.

 🚙💨 How to Get From Merida to Chelem & Chuburna